NDMA: What Is it and Why Should I Be Concerned?

 NDMA can contaminate drinking water and humans often get NDMA exposure from consuming food or drink that was contaminated with NDMA.
-Exposure to NDMA can cause liver, kidney, stomach, intestinal, and colorectal cancer.
+Exposure to NDMA can cause prostate cancer, lower esophageal cancer, non-hodgkins lymphoma, leukemia, multiple myeloma, colon, stomach, intestinal, or pancreatic cancer.
 Even small amounts of exposure can lead to liver damage.

 Classified as a Carcinogen

 The EPA classifies NDMA as a B2 carcinogen, meaning it is a probable human carcinogen.
 B2 carcinogens do not have enough human data but have a sufficient amount of animal data to conclude that it’s a potential carcinogen.
 Many animal studies were done to test NDMA, and they found that various species, including rats and mice, developed tumors in the liver, respiratory tract, and blood vessels after exposure to NDMA.
 The U.S. Department of Health and Human Services believes that NDMA is “reasonably anticipated to be a human carcinogen.”